 Charles Henri Ford’s vanity turns 100 today.
-Its owner, poet and publisher Charles Henri Ford, was by all reliable accounts born in Mississippi on this day in 1908 but he insisted that he was born in 1913, a fudge which endures on his Wikipedia entry.
+Its owner, poet and publisher Charles Henri Ford, was by all reliable accounts born in Mississippi on this day in 1908 but he insisted that he was born in 1913, a fudge which – at time of writing – endures on his Wikipedia entry.

 Beyond contention, however, is his status as a major cultural catalyst.
 His influence and relationships ranged from the Surrealists and the interwar expat community in Paris through to the Beats and the Factory, connections which he carried right into the 21st century, dying in 2002.
 Anyone whose address book has space for both Faulkner, William and Arcade, Penny is surely worth investigating further.

 Even allowing for the half-decade headstart, Ford’s early activities are remarkable.
 At 21 he launched Blues, a literary journal which attracted contributions from the likes of Gertrude Stein and Ezra Pound.
 Soon he was off to Paris with The Young and Evil (co-written with long-time collaborator Parker Tyler) as his calling card.
 Edith Sitwell, shocked by the novel’s frank depiction of gay urban life, cast it onto a fire.
 Notorious closet case Edward James, who happened to be on hand, joined in the impromptu book-burning.

 The twosome would recur in Ford’s life; James pursued his sister Ruth Ford while promoting the career of artist Pavel Tchelitchew, Ford’s partner.
 Said artist, meanwhile, was the unlikely object of Edith Sitwell’s passion; he painted a number of portraits of her and turned up in fictional form in her sole novel, I Live under a Black Sun.
 Sitwell evidently overcame her distaste for Ford’s writing, penning a preface for a volume of his poetry.